Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; YouSim Launches Identity Simulation on X.md

   - dev
   - demos
   - cogsci
+  - archive
+author: Courtland Leer
+description: YouSim comes to Twitter--simulate any identity directly on X with branching conversations, forking simulations, & social interaction with AI personas.
 ---
 ![[YouSimBanner-99.png]]
-## TL;DR
+# TL;DR

-GM, simulants.
+*GM, simulants.*

-In response to popular demand, today we're imbuing the [@YouSimDotAI](https://x.com/YouSimDotAI) Twitter account with the ability to simulate identities natively on X.
+*In response to popular demand, today we're imbuing the [@YouSimDotAI](https://x.com/YouSimDotAI) Twitter account with the ability to simulate identities natively on X.*

-Keep reading for max context, or [[ARCHIVED; YouSim Launches Identity Simulation on X#^393e71|jump ahead to learn how to get started]].
+*Keep reading for max context, or [[ARCHIVED; YouSim Launches Identity Simulation on X#^393e71|jump ahead to learn how to get started]].*

-## Caught in the Memetic Hurricane
+# Caught in the Memetic Hurricane
 The [full story](https://x.com/courtlandleer/status/1849592301472919986) deserves (and will get) it's own blog post, but several days ago, Plastic Labs found itself in the middle of what Claude would call 'extreme cognitive weather patterns.'

-An anonymous actor launched a pump.fun token inspired by a demo called [YouSim](https://yousim.ai) we created a few months ago[^1]. [[YouSim; Explore The Multiverse of Identity|YouSim is a CLI interface game]] that lets you simulate any identity you can dream up--real or fictional, local or xeno, entity or artifact.
+An anonymous actor launched a pump.fun token inspired by a demo called [YouSim](https://yousim.ai) we created a few months ago[^1]. [[YouSim; Explore The Multiverse of Identity|YouSim is a CLI game]] that lets you simulate any identity you can dream up--real or fictional, local or xeno, entity or artifact.

 We originally launched YouSim as a conceptual/narrative demo for our core product [Honcho](https://honcho.dev).
 Honcho [[ARCHIVED; A Simple Honcho Primer|helps AI applications improve UX]] by building representations of user identity they can leverage to create better products and experiences.